dominicbartl/phantom/README.md

 To package the theme run ```grunt build``` and publish the new generated ```dist``` directory in your ghost theme directory.
 Run ```grunt compile``` to package the theme in the standalone directory.

 ## Grunt What?
 Even though I highly recommend using Grunt, if you dont't know what it is and don't want to learn it (as a web developer you definitely should) you can use the standalone version.
 Take the ```standalone``` directory and copy it to your theme directory.
-It contains the unminified css, ready for you to be edited.
+It contains the whole theme with unminified css, ready for you to be edited.

 This theme is based on the default theme casper.
 ![Desktop](screen_desktop.png "Desktop screenshot")